WasiqB/coteafs-selenium/README.md

   </a>
 </p>

-For allowing us to run our unit tests on different platforms.
+For allowing us to run our unit tests on different cloud platforms.

 ## :white_check_mark: Contributors